 - Remortgage to settle your IVA early

-If you start an IVA your house will be legally protected from your unsecured creditors.
-They are no longer allowed to take action against it to enforce the repayment of their debt.
+If you start an IVA, your house will be legally protected from your unsecured creditors.
+They are no longer allowed to take action against it to enforce the repayment of the money you owe.

-However your mortgage and any other secured debts are not included in the Arrangement.
+Remember, your mortgage and any other secured debts are not included in the Arrangement.
 These still have to be paid.
-A sufficient amount must be included in your living expenses budget to cover these ongoing payments.
+A sufficient amount must be included in your living expenses budget to cover the associated monthly payments.

 Your mortgage lender may be told that you have started an IVA.
 However they will not be concerned as long a you continue to make your payments on time.

-If you are struggling with your mortgage an IVA could be the answer.
+If you are struggling with your mortgage an IVA might help.
 It will reduce your unsecured debt payments thus freeing up sufficient cash to pay your mortgage on time.

 Will you have to release Equity from your Property?

-If based on this calculation your equity is less than £5000 it is ignored.
-The Arrangement will finish after you make your final payment.
-If it is more you must try and release some of it by remortgaging.
+If based on this calculation, your share of any equity is less than £5000 it is ignored.
+The Arrangement will finish after you have made your agreed payments.

 What if your House is in Joint Names?